LaunchAcademy/node-group-project-final/node-group-project.md

   - Adoption Story
   - Vaccination Status (check box)
 - The form cannot be submitted if the required fields are not filled out
-  - Optional: validate format `Pet Age`
+  - Optional: validate format of `Age`
 - If the request is successful:
   - A new record should be persisted in the `pets` table with the user's input, via a fetch POST request to `/api/v1/pets`.
   - The user should be redirected to the new added pet's show page.